Photo Source: Bethany World Prayer Center

 The birth of children, especially boys, is cause for celebration among Turku Arabs.
 The first word a baby hears is the word "Allah" whispered in its ear.
 From an early age, boys go to the fields to help their fathers and older brothers with cultivation.
 They are taught by their fathers to obey and respect older males.
 Girls help their mothers cook and help care for the younger children.

-Turku Arabs are completely Muslim, following the teachings of the prophet Mohammed, as written in the Koran (Islam's holy book).
+Turku Arabs in Central African Republic are completely Muslim, following the teachings of the prophet Mohammed, as written in the Koran (Islam's holy book).
 They pray at the local mosques five times a day and follow all the Islamic ceremonies and laws.

-An overwhelming majority of Turku Arabs have never had an opportunity to hear a clear presentation of the Gospel.
+An overwhelming majority of Turku Arabs in Central African Republic have never had an opportunity to hear a clear presentation of the gospel.
 Intense prayer is needed to loosen the stronghold of Islam that is on their lives.

-* Ask the Lord to send laborers who can minister to Muslims in culturally relevant ways.
+Ask the Lord to send laborers who can minister to Turku Arabs in Central African Republic in culturally relevant ways.

-* Ask the Lord to save key leaders among Turku Arabs who will openly declare Jesus as Lord.
+Ask the Lord to save key leaders among this spiritually needy people, who will openly declare Jesus as Lord, and influence others.